AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/effects/shape-generator.md

 It is often useful to be able to partially or completely stop a running shape, for example to freeze the look at the end of a song or to modify the look for different moments.

-The \[Mask Fx\] softkey on the Shapes and Effects menu allows you to record a mask which will stop shapes (both normal shapes and key frame shapes).
+The \[Mask FX\] softkey on the Shapes and Effects menu allows you to record a mask which will stop shapes (both normal shapes and key frame shapes).
 The mask can be set to stop all shapes on all fixtures, or only shapes controlling certain attributes.
 You can also select certain fixtures for the mask and leave other fixtures unaffected.

 To create a mask:

-1. Press \[Mask Fx\] on the Shapes and Effects menu.
+1. Press \[Mask FX\] on the Shapes and Effects menu.

 2. The Attribute Bank buttons (Position, Colour etc) will flash.
 Choose which attributes you want to mask by toggling the buttons on and off.